Sahand

 Sahand is one of the highest mountains in Iranian Azerbaijan, in addition to being an important dormant volcano in the country.
 The Sahand mountains are directly south of Tabriz, the highest peak of which is Kamal at an elevation of 3707 m.
 Approximately 17 peaks can be accounted for as being over 3000 m in height.
 Due to the presence of a variety of flora and fauna, the Sahand mountains are known as the bride of mountains in Iran.

-The absolute dating of Sahand rocks indicates that this volcano has been sporadically active from 12 million years ago up to almost 0.14 million years ago.
 Sahand is made chiefly of dacite and associated felsic rocks.

 Winter sports

 Sahand Ski Resort is on the northern foothills of the mountain and near the city of Tabriz.
-In the complex the Sahand Skiing Stadium has a 1200 meters length ski area and skiing and snowboarding is practiced in the resort.
-The snow sculpture competition, which runs once a year at mid-winter in the stadium, is a famous entertainment that attracts spectators and competitors from all over the country.